 Harsh chemical taste

-These signs of PGR weed vary, but the most obvious visual is its density.
+These signs of PGR weed vary, but the most apparent visual is its density.
 The PGR grown cannabis plants produce dense weed that’s heavier and more profitable when selling by weight.

 James is an experienced writer and legal cannabis advocate in Australia.
 He answers all the questions about business, legalisation and medicinal cannabis.